4How to find fruit picking jobs

 Using a farm job website

-• Membership-based job communities: Many websites offer to connect pickers and farmers for a fee, look for them on Google if you’re interested.
+• Membership-based job communities: Many websites offer to connect pickers and farmers for a fee.
+Look for them on Google if you’re interested.

 Staying in a “working hostel”

-In Australia (and in New Zealand), some hostels run job-finding services for backpackers on a WHV.
-These places typically offer the chance to live with like-minded travellers (i.e. people who probably have to get up in the morning to go to work and won’t party all night in the dorm…), weekly rates and maybe a carpooling service to get to the work site.
+In Australia (and New Zealand), some hostels run job-finding services for backpackers on a WHV.
+These places typically offer the chance to live with like-minded travellers (i.e. people who have to get up in the morning to go to work and won’t party all night in the dorm…), weekly rates and maybe a carpooling service to get to the work site.

 Working hostels usually collaborate with local employers by putting them in contact with potential employees (i.e. backpackers like you).
-Sometimes, local employers only hire through a working hostel so you can’t even get a job through other methods.
+Sometimes, local employers only hire through a working hostel, so you can’t even get a job through other methods.

 Staying in a working hostel comes with a few caveats: